 Project funded by the European Union

-ArabicOnline began as a project funded by the European Union’s Lifelong Learning Programme.
+ArabicOnline began as an EU funded project for Arabic by the European Union’s Lifelong Learning Programme.
 Our mission was to dispel the myth that Arabic was a difficult language to learn and prove that the language was indeed accessible to all learners – regardless of their language learning biography – by making it available in a pedagogically up-to-date course.

 We brought together a consortium of developers, linguists and Arabists and developed a comprehensive course of Modern Standard Arabic, which was based on the CEF, geared to an internationally recognised standard and suitable for a wide variety of target groups.